Editorial Policy

 Discontinued products remain visible on the site but are marked no longer available and redirect affiliate clicks to an appropriate alternative in the same category.

-This policy is a living document.
-We version it by last-updated date.
-Read our About page for the shorter version, or see our machine-readable content feed at /llms.txt.
+This policy is a living document, dated by when it was last updated.
+Read our About page for the shorter version.